John Wesley Hardin vs "Wild Bill" Hickok -- The Gunfight That Never Happened

-My favorite example of this is the whole fraud regarding John Wesley Hardin claiming that he out drew Wild Bill Hickok and living to brag about it.
+My favorite example of this is the whole fraud regarding John Wesley Hardin's claim that he outdrew Wild Bill Hickok and lived to brag about it.

-The first time that I had questions about that ever taking place was 35 years ago when I was in college studying to get into law enforcement.
+The first time that I had questions about that ever taking place was back in the early 1980s when I was in college studying for a degree in law enforcement.
 Since then, I've read a number of accounts of this.
-I've looked for any and all evidence and there isn't any credible evidence to proof it ever happened.
+I've looked for any and all evidence, and I've found there isn't any credible evidence to prove it ever happened.
+Zero evidence.

-The reason there is no credible evidence is because there were no witnesses, not ever a word by Hickok that such a thing ever happened, no evidence at all that it ever took place.
+The reason there is no credible evidence is because there were no witnesses, not ever a word by Hickok that such a thing ever happened, no mention in a local paper, or evidence at all that it ever took place.

-So really, as a teacher once asked our class which was studying gathering evidence, why should anyone believe any statement or statements coming from Hardin knowing he was a psychopathic killer?
-Why since he was not exactly a great source if one is looking for the truth?
+So really, as a teacher once asked our class which was studying evidence gathering, why should anyone believe any statement or statements coming from Hardin knowing he was a psychopathic killer?
+Why since he was not exactly a credible source if one is looking for the truth?